weilix88/buildsimhub_python_api/README.md

 <a name = "parametric_job"></a>
 ## Parametric Job
 Similar to simulation job, the parametric job is another type of cloud simulation.
 The difference is this class handles batch processings by applying energy efficiency measures from our standard EEMs library.
 The easiest way to initiate a parametric job is calling the `new_parametric_job()` method in the [BuildSimHubAPIClient](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/buildsimhub.py).
 The method requires user to provide a `model_key`.
-The `model_key` tied to a model on the platform which we call it as the seed model.
+The `model_key` ties to a model on the platform which we call it as the seed model.
 Below is the sample code for demonstration purpose.
 ```python
 model_key = 'ec76b257-5dc2-470a-846e-b8897530d'